CleverStack/cleverstack-cli/README.md

 1. Check to see which directory that you're in.
 If it detects both a backend and a frontend directory then it'll try to remove the module from both seeds.
 2. Remain quiet / do nothing if the module does not exist within the module folders (unless there's absolutely nothing to remove).

-**Note:** The module name must be the exact name as indicated within the folder

 `$: clever remove clever-background-tasks`